Create Your First Tizen Wearable Web Watch Application

 Your application project is now ready for further actions.
 Next, build the application.

-To view and modify the application configuration:
+To view and modify the application configuration, follow the steps below:

 1. In the Project Explorer view, double-click the config.xml file of the application.
 Tizen Studio opens the file in the Web application configuration editor.